Table of contents

 What is Malware?

-Malware, a word stitched for malicious software, are codes developed by cyber hackers to gain unauthorized access to a network or cause damage to computer and other mobile devices, by exploiting security vulnerabilities.
+Codes developed by cyber hackers to gain unauthorized access to a network or cause damage to computer and other mobile devices, by exploiting security vulnerabilities is termed Malware, a word stitched for malicious software.
 Furthermore, these infected programs are capable of hijacking system operations, lowering computer performance, extracting personally identifiable information (PII) and other sensitive information and deleting or encrypting data.
 Here is a list of the most common malware and viruses and ways in which they infect enterprise devices.

 As the name implies, ransomware encrypts a victim’s files and demands a ransom, most commonly payable in Bitcoin, to release the decryption key.
 These types of malware masquerades as law enforcement agencies to maliciously create a sense of urgency and privacy in the victim.
 Statistics suggest that ransomware attacks generate phenomenal $25 million in revenue for hackers each year.